Vlsir/Hdl21Schematics/readme.md

 (Maybe some intro about how & where schematics tend to be useful, and less than useful)

+The scheme, in 3 bullet points:

+* 1. Schematics are SVGs
+* 2. There are no custom symbols, **and never will be**.
+* 3. Schematics are imported as Hdl `Generator`s

 ## 1. Schematics are SVGs